aplteam/Launchy/Docs/Launchy_manual.md

 ### The check box "Execute setup.dyalog"

 There might be situations when you do **_not_** want `setup.dyalog` to be executed.
 For that you can un-tick the box "Execute setup.dyalog".
-Launchy then passes `exec_setup=0` as a command line parameter.
+Launchy passes `exec_setup=[1|0]` as a command line parameter.

 Note that it is up to the script itself to honour this setting.

 ### The check box "Stop in setup.dyalog"

 By default this check box is not ticked.
-If you tick it then `stop_in_setup=1` is passed as command line parameter.
+If you tick it then `-stop_in_setup` is passed as command line parameter.

 Note that it is up to the script itself to honour this settings.